st1020/LikeIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

 draft: false
 author: "Dillon"
 authorLink: "https://dillonzq.com"
-description: "Discover what the Hugo - LoveIt theme is all about and the core-concepts behind it."
+description: "Discover what the Hugo - LikeIt theme is all about and the core-concepts behind it."
 images: []
 resources:
 - name: "featured-image"